thehapyone/FastestRplidar/README.md

 ## Compatibility
  - Python 3.
 Won't work with Python 2 unless re-complied.
  - Works only with Raspberry Pis or any other ARM-based processor.
 To make it work with other platforms like Windows or Linux, you will need to re-compile the C++ code.

+## Note - Know Issues
+If you have troubles making this work for your Raspberry PI, it is possible that you will need to re-compile the current binary or you can download the [Originals](https://github.com/thehapyone/FastestRplidar/releases/tag/0.1) release before new changes began to be introducded.
+That was definetely compiled for the ARM processor.

+If you keep getting the error “wrong ELF class: ELFCLASS64” - This is because you are using a binary complied for a different host machine, you will have to re-compile again for your ARM device.

 ## Supports
  - Supports reading health